Tween bedroom makeover with Land of Nod

 A designer designing a cool 9-year-old girl’s room is like Kobe Bryant playing one day for the Harlem Globe trotters; It’s all the same skills, all the same challenges, but somehow just way more fun (or maybe it’s a total joke to him, I don’t know, I’ve never made a sports analogy in my life and don’t really plan to again).
 I mean, it’s always fun, but there is something about designing a kid’s space that lets you not take it so seriously, which can be refreshing when you obviously do have to take it all pretty seriously normally.

 I pretty much just channeled my inner tween, then went back in time and designed my dream bedroom.
-Luckily my client, Grace, had a lot of great opinions, totally enjoyed the process, and helped me along the whole way.
+Luckily my client had a lot of great opinions, totally enjoyed the process, and helped me along the whole way.
 It’s our dream bedroom, together, except I’m 33 and she’s 9.
 By the way, I’m 33, THIRTY THREE — that is just terrible.
 Where did it go?
 How?
 Why?
 Excuse me while I lotion the hell out of my face.
-While I do that, please look at my dream bedroom, AKA Grace’s new bedroom.
+While I do that, please look at my dream bedroom, AKA a tween’s new bedroom.

 Here’s how it went down: I got a call to design a house, just the final layer, some paint colors/wallpaper, furniture and accessories, but no renovation.
 It came at the end of the year last year when we did 10 houses and we were kinda burned out, ready to take a break, but I met with the client and all the factors were there.
 The clients were super lovely, had great taste, had hired a designer before so they weren’t going to be freaked out at the fact that it cost money (because yes, some people are like shocked that it costs), and lived 1/2 mile away.
 It just seemed like the right project, and Orlando and I were totally excited to get back into the game.